moleculerjs/site/source/docs/0.14/middlewares.md

         }

         // If the feature is disabled we don't wrap it, return the original handler
-        // So it won't cut down the performance at calling where the feature is disabled. return handler;
+        // So it won't cut down the performance when the feature is disabled. return handler;
     }
 };